Rule 3901-6-14 | Annuity disclosure.

 (d) A nonqualified deferred compensation arrangement established or maintained by an employer or plan sponsor.

-(3) Notwithstanding paragraph (C)(2) of this rule, this rule shall apply to annuities used to fund a plan or arrangement that is funded solely by contributions an employee elects to make whether on a pre-tax or after-tax basis, and where the insurance company has been notified that plan participants may choose from among two or more fixed annuity providers and there is a direct solicitation of an individual employee by a agent for the purchase of an annuity contract.
-As used in this paragraph, direct solicitation shall not include any meeting held by an agent solely for the purpose of educating or enrolling employees in the plan or arrangement;
+(3) Notwithstanding paragraph (C)(2) of this rule, this rule applies to annuities used to fund a plan or arrangement that is funded solely by contributions an employee elects to make whether on a pre-tax or after-tax basis, and where the insurance company has been notified that plan participants may choose from among two or more fixed annuity providers and there is a direct solicitation of an individual employee by an agent for the purchase of an annuity contract.
+As used in this paragraph, direct solicitation does not include any meeting held by an agent solely for the purpose of educating or enrolling employees in the plan or arrangement;

 (4) Non-registered variable annuities issued exclusively to an accredited investor or qualified purchaser as those terms are defined by the Securities Act of 1933 (15 U.S.C. section 77a to 77aa), the Investment Company Act of 1940 (15 U.S.C. section 80a-1 to 80b-21), or the regulations promulgated under either of those acts, and offered for sale and sold in a transaction that is exempt from registration under the Securities Act of 1933 (15 U.S.C. section 77a to 77aa).